 ETA AWARDS

-Deal of the Year (Self-Funded) Over £10m
+Deal of the Year (Self-Funded)

 Please send the completed form and any supporting documents to events@geraldedelman.com.
 Alternatively, the form can be submitted on the ETA Awards website here.

 About the award

 This award will go to the best transaction executed by a self-funded acquisition entrepreneur.
 The award celebrates deals that exemplify excellence in creating win-win situations, demonstrating significant value creation for both the buyer and the seller.
 The winning deal will showcase clear objectives, innovative strategies, and measurable impact, while pushing the boundaries of what's possible in the field of entrepreneurship through acquisition.